AdobeDocs/commerce-admin.en/help/catalog/introduction.md

 One of the most important areas in creating and managing your store is product creation and categories.
 The Admin provides a number of tools you will use for the initial setup for your store, as well as maintaining your store and optimizing your business.

+>[!TIP]
+>
+>Inventory Management for Adobe Commerce and Magento Open Source gives you the tools to manage your product inventory.
+Merchants with a single store to multiple warehouses, stores, pickup locations, drop shippers, and more can use these features to maintain quantities for sales and handle shipments to complete orders.
+For more information about these features and how you can use them to manage stock in multiple locations, see the [Inventory Management User Guide](../inventory-management/introduction.md).

 ## Catalog scope

 Access to catalog data is determined by several factors, including the [scope](../getting-started/websites-stores-views.md#scope-settings) setting, the catalog configuration, and the [root category](category-root.md) that is assigned to the store.
 The catalog includes products that are enabled and available for sale, as well as those that are currently not offered for sale.